 About the Science

-- Sea surface salinity and sea surface temperature, which together determine seawater density, regulate ocean circulation.
+- Water's salinity and temperature, which together determine seawater density, regulate ocean circulation.

-- Comments from expert scientist: This activity describes how satellites measure sea surface salinity well and how the SSS measurements fit into the satellite oceanography constellation, including describing how the instruments work and what extra measurements need to be taken in order to make the most accurate assessment of SSS.
+- Comments from expert scientist: This video describes how satellites measure sea surface salinity (SSS) and how the SSS measurements fit into the satellite oceanography constellation.
+Video describes how the instruments work and what extra measurements need to be taken in order to make the most accurate assessment of SSS.

 About the Pedagogy

-- Teacher can reinforce nature of science principles during the video.
-The video itself serves as a great visualization to support a discussion of the importance of satellite observations in computer model development.
+- Teacher can reinforce the nature of science principles during the video.
+The video itself serves as a great visualization to support a discussion of the importance of satellite observations to help develop computer models.